Preparing your pet for surgery

 Preparing your pet for surgery can be a worrying time.
 Whether your pet is having a routine surgical procedure or a more complex pet surgery, it is natural to feel anxious.
 Rest assured that when your pet is in our care they are treated as if one of our very own.

 At Greencross Vets, we understand and value the bond between you and your pet and are committed to providing the best in veterinary care.
-To ensure we provide these standards of care, your clinic team will discuss the following key points with you before your pet has surgery.
+To ensure we provide these standards of care, our team will ensure the following for your pet’s procedure.

 It is advised that every pet undergoing a general anaesthetic and surgical procedure at Greencross Vets is given intravenous fluids.
 This will help maintain your pet’s blood pressure during the procedure and support vital organ function.
 This means a safer anaesthetic and a smoother recovery.